open-gigaai/CVPR-2026-Workshop-WM-Track/README.md

 * **Download Pretrained Model**

 We put the all needed pretrained model information in code `cvpr_2026_workshop_wm_track/model_config.py`.

 You can change the `HUGGINGFACE_MODEL_CACHE` to your own cache directory.

-You can download the pretrained models by running the following command.
+And download the pretrained models by running the following command.

 ```bash
 # change HUGGINGFACE_MODEL_CACHE to your own cache directory